Carlox1/Toro-Dupe/README.md

-# Meteor Addon Template
+# Toro Dupe

-A template to allow easy usage of the Meteor Addon API.
+A boat dupe for 6b6t.org

 ### How to use:
-- Clone this project
+- Activate AutoMount
-- Use this template to create new modules/commands
+- Activate ToroDupe
-- Run the mod with Meteor.
+- Enjoy